Sailop vs ThemeForest vs Shadcn: Why Templates Need a Score

 # │ Overall │ 68 │ D │

-- 24/25 use Inter or Geist as the only font
+zinc/slate/neutral) - 24/25 use Inter or Geist as the only typeface

-- 19/25 use the same section padding system
+::selectionor:focus-visiblestyles - 19/25 reuse the same section-padding scale

-The fundamental issue with Shadcn templates is that Shadcn is a component library, not a design system.
-It provides building blocks with sensible defaults.
-But when everyone builds with the same blocks and the same defaults, the result is visual uniformity.
-Shadcn is excellent for internal tools and dashboards where uniqueness does not matter.
-For public-facing sites, it needs heavy customization that most templates do not provide.
+The root issue: Shadcn is a component library, not a design system.
+It hands you blocks with sensible defaults.
+When everyone builds with the same blocks and never overrides the defaults, you get uniformity.
+Shadcn is excellent for dashboards and internal tools where sameness is a feature.
+For a public-facing site it needs heavy customization that templates almost never include.

-We scanned 25 templates from Vercel's template gallery, including Next.js starters, commerce templates, and portfolio themes.
+We scanned 25 templates from Vercel's gallery: Next.js starters, commerce templates, and portfolio themes.

 sailop scan ./vercel-commerce-template/src